-In George Orwell’s “1984,” the Party had several ways of ensuring conformity, limiting independent thinking and banishing impermissible thoughts and actions.
-These included the “memory hole” down which unacceptable images and stories were sent for permanent deletion from human consciousness to the fact that Big Brother was, of course, watching you.
+In George Orwell’s “1984,” the Party had several ways of ensuring conformity.
+The Party limited independent thinking and banished forbidden thoughts and actions.
+Deleted images and stories landed in the “memory hole.”
+And of course, Big Brother was watching you.

-But the central initiative through which these original dystopians tried to accomplish these goals was the development and promotion of “Newspeak.”
-As Orwell described it, “Newspeak was designed not to extend but to diminish the range of thought, and this purpose was indirectly assisted by cutting the choice of words down to a minimum.”
+But “Newspeak” was the central initiative through which these original dystopians tried to accomplish these goals.
+As Orwell described it, “Newspeak was designed not to extend but to diminish the range of thought, and this purpose was … assisted by cutting the choice of words down to a minimum.”

-Recently rereading one of my all-time faves, this concept of limiting vocabulary to limit thought brought to mind one of the challenges of writing effective marketing copy.
+The concept of limiting vocabulary to limit thought brings to mind one of the challenges of writing effective marketing copy.
 The tricky part is making copy readable but not overly simplified.

-Those who want to learn about these topics need more than regurgitated statutes and medical terminology.
-At the same time, lawyers, doctors and accountants want to convey that they know their stuff; that they’re highly trained and educated; and that they’re subject matter experts.
+Those who want to learn about these topics need more than rote statutes and medical terms.
+Meanwhile, lawyers, doctors and accountants want to convey that they know their stuff.
+They want to show they’re trained, educated subject experts.

 The sweet spot between these competing imperatives is what I call “accessible expertise.”
 You can achieve it by following these tips:

-- Acknowledge the complexity of the subject and encourage readers to seek your help.
+- Acknowledge subject complexity and encourage readers to seek your help